visgl/deck.gl/docs/advanced/layer-lifecycle.md

 ### Updating

-Happens when a new layer has been matched with a layer from the previous rendering cycle (resulting in new props being passed to that layer), or when context has changed and layers are about to be drawn.
+Updating happens when a new layer has been matched with a layer from the previous rendering cycle (resulting in new props being passed to that layer), or when context has changed and layers are about to be drawn.